fessy01/alx-low_level_programming/0x03-debugging/README.md

 *Debugging
-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALX School.
 It aims to learn how to debug in C language.

 *Technologies
 C files are compiled using gcc 19.4.0